-The Songs in the Key of Free album drops January 2020!!
+The Songs in the Key of Free album drops Fall 2020!!

 We’re incredibly fortunate to be working with two producers from Gangstagrass: Brian Farrow, as Creative Producer, and Rench as Producer.
 Rench is working now (November-December 2019) to mix all the tracks and get them ready for release.